EEEYeSeong/AvatarSense/README.md

 ![](assets/cad_1.png)
 ![](assets/cad_2.png)

-User-friendly VR tracking device based on Slime VR
+User-friendly VR tracking device based on Slime VR (but more compact!)

 ## Reason for starting the project